 It’s that time of year.
 Its panto time.
 Oh yes, it is.
 And there is no better panto than Aladdin which is showing at Waterside Theatre at Aylesbury this panto season.

-The story is of a poor boy called Aladdin who falls in love with Princess Jasmine.
-Of course, he could never marry a princess – especially as her father is obsessed with money.
+Aladdin is a poor boy who falls in love with Princess Jasmine.
+This poor thief could never marry a princess, especially as her father wants her to marry someone wealthy.
 Aladdin lives with his brother, Wishee Washee and his mum Widow Twankey.
 Aladdin is offered a way to become rich quick, (and we all know that never works) but he is young and in love so he decides to help Abanazar and goes into the cave of jewels.
 There he finds a lamp and a magic carpet… but hold on a minute, you can find out the story for yourself by going along to see it.

-This panto has everything, fun and laughter, a love story at his heart, slapstick humour and even water pistols.
-Enjoy!
+This panto has everything - fun and laughter, a love story at his heart, slapstick humour and even water pistols!
+What’s not to love?